 Interstate 95 & Surrounding Areas

-For here on the Georgia coast, the rivers are tidal rivers, reflected an extreme variation in height.
+Here on the Georgia coast, the rivers are tidal rivers, reflecting an extreme variation in height.
 No other place on the Atlantic seaboard has such a mean differential between low and high tide.
-Couple the many tidal rivers, the pull of the ocean’s power, freshets from upcountry rain, and an engineer would have to shake his head and ponder the near impossible.
+Couple the many tidal rivers, the pull of the ocean’s power, freshets from upcountry rain, and an engineer would have to shake their head and ponder the near impossible.
 Fortunately, several engineers did lay claim to the crossing and connecting the rivers, bridging the lowlands with the rest of the state.
 Their work opened the area to the motorists who marvel at the salt marshes and photograph the morning mist hovering over the marshes or the spectacular sunrises and sunsets, noted by Georgia’s native son poet Sidney Lanier in his poem Sunrise.

 With the ease of speed and now the addition of extra lanes, I-95 is a mighty transportation artery.
 A motorist can cross the Savannah River entering the state and exit it upon crossing the St. Mary’s River, entering Florida in a little over an hour.
 With this rapid momentum, the beauty of the state is often missed.